samsquire/ideas2/README.md

 An editor for streams, such as Bash pipelines or Kafka streams.
 Would allow you to replay data between points in the pipeline and test each stage independently.

-# 58. Desktop Advertisement
+# 58. Desktop Advertising

 What can your computer do for you?
-My operating system and IDE advertises features and things it can do based on what is installed.
+The operating system and IDE advertises features and things it can do based on what is installed.

-# 59.
+# 59. Personal Message bus

+My computer and software I interact with raises events all the time.
+I'd like to be able to hook into events that are raised and add behaviour to them.

+# 60.